Mercedes-Benz W154: 1938

-The W154 made its debut in the opening race of the 1938 season, the non-championship Pau Grand Prix in April.
+The W154 made its debut in the opening race of the 1938 Grand Prix season, in which it would win 3 of 4 championship races, in the non-championship Pau Grand Prix in early April.
 Cars were entered for both Caracciola and Lang.
 Lang crashed during practice and the team withdrew his car.
 René Dreyfus took pole position in a Delahaye, but Caracciola was second and managed to beat Dreyfus away from the line at the start of the race.
 Despite leading, Caracciola was suffering from an old leg injury, and when he pitted for fuel he handed the car over to Lang.
 Dreyfus took the lead and would not need to pit as his car's lower fuel consumption meant he could complete the race non-stop.
 Lang's car developed a spark plug problem and finished the race in second place, nearly two minutes behind.

-The car's next outing at Tripoli, again a non-championship race, was much more successful.
-The three cars that were entered for Lang, von Brauchitsch and Caracciola qualified first, second and third respectively.
+The car's next outing was at the Italian North Africa Tripoli Grand Prix, again a non-championship race, was much more successful.
+Raymond Sommer was allowed to enter as Independent with a fourth factory Alfa Romeo 158 quickly repainted in French racing blue.
+Mercedes wanted to do the same but a fourth W154 for Richard Seaman, that would be entered in full British Racing Green instead of just some green markings, was denied.
+The three Silver cars that were entered for Lang, von Brauchitsch and Caracciola qualified first, second and third respectively.
 The gap from Caracciola to fourth placed Clemente Biondetti was over three seconds.
 The cars retained these positions at the end of the race and although von Brauchitsch and Caracciola had both suffered engine problems, Caracciola still finished over eight minutes ahead of fourth placed Raymond Sommer.

 The first race of the European Championship was the French Grand Prix, held at the Reims-Gueux circuit.
 Three cars were entered, for Caracciola, von Brauchitsch and Lang.
 A poor turnout meant that there were only nine competitors.
 Team manager Alfred Neubauer offered to enter a fourth W154 for Richard Seaman, but the organisers insisted on a maximum of three cars per team.
 Lang took pole position, with von Brauchitsch second and Caracciola third, ahead of the two Auto Unions of Christian Kautz and Rudolf Hasse.
 The Mercedes-Benz cars led from the start.
 After two laps, four cars had retired, leaving only the Mercedes-Benz and Talbot cars in the race, the Talbots already a minute behind.
 Lang had difficulties in a pit-stop and Caracciola's engine started firing on only eleven of its twelve cylinders.
 This left von Brauchitsch to claim victory ahead of Caracciola and Lang.
 The only other finisher was René Carrièrè in a Talbot, ten laps behind.